 Participants may elect to contribute between 2% and 20% of eligible earnings (as defined).
-Contributions may be made on a before-tax basis, on an after-tax basis, or on a combined basis.
-Employee contributions of the first 3% of the participant's eligible contributions will be matched 100% by the Company and the next 2% will be matched 50% by the Company to a maximum limit of \$275,000.
+Contributions may be made on a pre-tax basis, on an after-tax basis, or on a combined basis.
+Employee contributions of the first 3% of the participant's eligible contributions will be matched 100% by the Company and the next 2% will be matched 50% by the Company to a maximum compensation limit of \$305,000.
 Employee contributions in excess of 5% will not be matched.
 While it is the Company's intention to make matching contributions each payroll period, the Company's Board of Directors reserves the right to increase, reduce or eliminate matching contributions for any Plan year, or for any payroll period.
 The Company's matching contributions are invested solely in the Company's common stock.
 Participants can, at any time, transfer or reallocate amounts held in the MTI Common Stock Fund to another fund under the Plan.
+Certain employees of AMCOL International, hired after December 31, 2003 through the merger date receive a special retirement contribution of 3% of compensation.

 Employees initially eligible to participate in the Plan on or after January 1, 2012 will be automatically enrolled at a 3% contribution rate.
-Newly eligible participants have approximately 45 days from their initial eligibility date to choose a different pre-tax percentage, contribute on an after-tax basis or to opt not to participate in the Plan.
+Newly eligible participants have approximately 45 days from their initial eligibility date to choose a different pre-tax percentage, contribute on an aftertax basis or to opt not to participate in the Plan.

 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-The maximum before-tax contribution limit for participants under age 50 was \$19,500 and \$19,000 for 2020 and 2019, respectively.
-However, a participant's contributions may be further increased or reduced based on the rules and regulations of the Internal Revenue Code (IRC).
+The maximum before-tax contribution limit for participants under age 50 was \$20,500 and \$19,500 for 2022 and 2021, respectively.
+However, a participant's contributions may be further increased or reduced based on the rules and regulations of the Internal Revenue Code ("IRC").
 All eligible employees who are projected to attain age 50 before the end of the year will be eligible to make pre-tax catch-up contributions in accordance with certain regulations.